blarney-lang/blarney/README.md

-Pebbles is a 5-stage 32-bit RISC-V core implemented in Blarney, aiming for a high-level definition of the `RV32I` instruction set with reasonable performance.
+Pebbles is a 5-stage 32-bit RISC-V core implemented in Blarney, aiming for a high-level definition of the `RV32I` instruction set with moderate performance.
 See the [Pebbles page](https://github.com/POETSII/blarney/blob/master/Examples/Pebbles/) for further details.